-To perform scheduled backups, see Chapter 5, "Scheduled Backups," which follows this chapter.
+To perform scheduled backups, see Chapter 5, "Scheduled Backups."

 Performing Archived Redo Log Backups

 The Enterprise Backup Utility is configured, by default, to perform a backup of archived redo logs automatically when performing an online backup.

 You can also configure the Enterprise Backup Utility to delete the archived redo log files after they have been backed up.
 This feature can be enabled in a command script with the archdelete specifier.